Lecanyu/Notes/index.md

 layout: post
 title: Notes
 ---
 These notes were recorded various important points for personal review.
-It contains brief descriptions. {% sidenote 1 'This is a simple testing example.'%}
+It contains brief descriptions.

 ## Linear Algbera